-Because some frontier emerging market countries do not permit foreigners to participate directly in their securities markets or otherwise present difficulties for efficient foreign investment, the Portfolio may use equity derivative securities, and, in particular, participation notes, to gain exposure to those countries.
+Because some frontier emerging market countries may present difficulties for efficient foreign investment, the Portfolio may use equity derivative securities to gain exposure to those countries.

 The Portfolio is subject to numerous risks, any of which could cause an investor to lose money.
 The principal risks of the Portfolio are as follows: